umerzia-7001/CreateML-Making-ML-models-using-Swift-/README.md

 # CreateML-Making-ML-models-using-Swift-
 A collection of my ML models made using CreateML .
-Ready for training .
+Ready for training by providing images.